WebOrigami/docs/src/content/language/scope.md

   site.ori
 ```

-And suppose that the file `site.ori` defines a graph:
+And suppose that the file `site.ori` defines a tree:

 ```{{'yaml'}}
 {{ site.ori }}
 ```

-The reference to `greet` is resolved by treating the entire project as a graph:
+The reference to `greet` is resolved by treating the entire project as a tree:

 <figure>
 {{ @svg projectExample }}
 </figure>

-When Graph Origami needs to resolve the `greet.js` reference, it walks "up" this graph:
+When Graph Origami needs to resolve the `greet.js` reference, it walks "up" this tree:

 - It starts by looking for `greet.js` inside the `site.ori` file.
 This defines `index.html` and `name`, but not `greet.js`, so Graph Origami moves up a level to the `src` folder that contains the file.
 - In the `src` folder, Graph Origami _does_ find `greet.js`.
 It dynamically loads that module and takes its default export as `greet`.
 The search ends there.
 - Depending on how Graph Origami was invoked, if `src` didn't define `greet.js`, Graph Origami could continue walking up the file system hierarchy into the project's root folder.
 (See [Define a project root](#define-a-project-root).)
 - The last place Graph Origami would look is the base scope, which by default is Graph Origami's collection of built-in functions.
 (See [Define a custom base scope](#define-a-custom-base-scope).)

-As with block scoping in programming languages (see below), in graph scoping the search only goes up the graph.
-If you want to go back deeper into the graph, you must make an explicit reference using paths:
+As with block scoping in programming languages (see below), in tree scoping the search only goes up the tree.
+If you want to go back deeper into the tree, you must make an explicit reference using paths:

 - For example, a formula in `site.ori` could obtain the project's name via `package.json/name`, because `package.json` is in scope.
 - If a formula in `site.ori` wants to reference the image `image1.jpg`, it will have to do that as `assets/image1.jpg`, because `assets` is in scope but `image1.jpg` isn't.

 ### Like block scope in programming languages

-Graph scope in Graph Origami is inspired by [block scope](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Block_scope>) in traditional, block-oriented programming languages like JavaScript.
+Tree scope in Graph Origami is inspired by [block scope](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Block_scope>) in traditional, block-oriented programming languages like JavaScript.
 Consider the following JavaScript sample:

 ```js
 const power = 2;